hetianzhang/threejs-editor-scripts/README.md

 You need to add OrbitControls Module, by default, OrbitControls Module is not included in the three.js editor.

 1. open https://threejs.org/editor/
-2. import example from the json file without any scripts
+2. import example from the json file in ./examples/
-3. copy and save the scripts to the corresponding object and entities in the scene
+3. copy and save the scripts to the corresponding object and entities in the scene at the editor bottom right

 ## JS Code Snippets